breakds/brokering/README.md

+# Brokering

-# Brokering - a collection of services and tools to interconnect my home, work and life utilities.
+This is a collection of services and tools to interconnect my home, work and life utilities.